BriefHQ/fugue/README.md

 import { Fugue } from 'fugue'

-// created once in the runtime (this would be a unique ID for the client) export const fugue = new Fugue('client1')
+// created once in the runtime (this would be a unique ID for the client)
+// it is a good idea to reuse client IDs when possible export const fugue = new Fugue('client1')
 ```